steven-hadfield/Snyk-Kubernetes-Reconciler/README.md

 Once the Resources are created you will need to modify the 'job.yaml' to include your environment variables (This will most likely be changed to a configmap in the future).
 After adding in your vars, you can run a job with 'kubectl apply -f job.yaml'.
 If you are looking to do cadenced runs you can easily convert this to a cronjob (https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)

+# Troubleshooting

+Depending on the CRI you may need to modify both the script and the (cron)job.
+If you are using containerd you'll have to replace the 'docker tag {}{} with' 'crictl', as well as change the socket mounts in the job YAML file to reflect the underlying CRI.
+The dockerfile does come with the config for both crictl/docker-cli, one or the other can be removed and this can be rebuilt without the other to trim down on image size.